NOVA Alaska Guides Matanuska Glacier Tours

 The Matanuska Glacier is the classroom, and your guides are experts who spend their lives exploring the world’s climbing meccas—Alaska, Utah, the Andes, and the Himalayas.
 They’ll share their knowledge, tips, and insights as you work your way to the top.

-This tour lasts 6 hours, and you should be ready to work hard.
+This ice climb lasts 8 hours, and you should be ready to work hard.
 But remember, the harder you work, the higher you get.

 About Nova Alaska Guides

-The first company in Alaska to guide glacier hikes, NOVA Alaska Guides offers these hikes—as well as ice climbing—on the Matanuska Glacier.
+The first company in Alaska to guide tours on the Matanuska Glacier, NOVA Alaska Guides offers these hikes—as well as ice climbing and advanced trekking.
 NOVA groups everyone according to fitness level, and since they offer a low guide-to-client ratio, everyone gets the most out of their adventure.

-Few people know the Matanuska Glacier like NOVA founder Chuck Spaulding, who’s been guiding on rivers and glaciers in Alaska for more than 30 years.
-His company headquarters is just down the road from the Matanuska and on the Glenn Highway National Scenic Byway, and Chuck and his crew spend a lot of time on the ice.
+Few people know the Matanuska Glacier like NOVA founder Chuck Spaulding, who’s been guiding on rivers and glaciers in Alaska for almost 50 years.
+His company headquarters is just down the road from the Matanuska and on the Glenn Highway National Scenic Byway, and Chuck and his crew spend a lot of time on the ice, finding new routes to explore and refining every aspect of trip safety.

 Whether you’re looking for a family-friendly glacier walk or a steep ascent with an ice axe, you’ll find it with NOVA.